imclab/P2pCore/readme.md

 ### P2pEncrypt

+P2pEncrypt works like P2pBase, except that all transfered data will be encrypted.

     ./run timur.p2pCore.P2pEncrypt keysAlice bob
     ./run timur.p2pCore.P2pEncrypt keysBob alice

-P2pEncrypt works like P2pBase, but all client to client data will be encrypted.
-In addition, the fingerprint of the selected remote public key is used to match the clients.
+Mode A: If run as described above, the fingerprints of the given target RSA keys (bob and alice) are being used to match the clients.
 P2pEncrypt needs two arguments: 1. the name of the folder containing the remote public keys.
-And 2. the name of the public key to which a connection shall be established.
+And 2. the name of the public key to which a connection should be established.

     P2pEncrypt fullLocalKeyName=keysAlice/key.pub used for fingerprint matching
     P2pEncrypt fullRemoteKeyName=keysAlice/bob.pub used for fingerprint matching